kubernetes/website/docs/concepts/configuration/assign-pod-node.md

 As with node affinity, the legal operators for pod affinity and anti-affinity are `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`.

-In principle, the `topologyKey` can be any legal label value.
-However, for performance reasons, only a limited set of topology keys are allowed.
+The `topologyKey` can be any legal label value.
-By default the allowed topology keys are:

-* `kubernetes.io/hostname`
-* `failure-domain.beta.kubernetes.io/zone`
-* `failure-domain.beta.kubernetes.io/region`

 In addition to `labelSelector` and `topologyKey`, you can optionally specify a list `namespaces` of namespaces which the `labelSelector` should match against (this goes at the same level of the definition as `labelSelector` and `topologyKey`).